red-env/nft-mint/README.md

 ```

 ## before running
-To install app dependencies should be run the command
+To install app dependencies should be run the commands
 ```
 cd contracts
 npm install
 cd ..
 cd server
 npm install
+cd ..
 ```
 then should be created a new file **.env** for each main directory with the same key of *.env_test*.
 The connection with the nodes of the blockchain is possible without creating a dedicated node passing through [infura](https://infura.io/dashboard) that is able to do as a proxy.
 After a registration it provides a personal link to each user to access on web3 services.
 Should be done also a registration to [web3.storage](https://web3.storage/) to upload NFT files related  to image and metadata on IPFS.

 *contract .env*
 ```
-INFURA_URL=         <- infura url available on the website ACCOUNT_ADDRESS=    <- user account address
+INFURA_PROJECT_ID=  <- infura id available on the website ACCOUNT_ADDRESS=    <- user account address
 PRIVATE_KEY=        <- user account private key
+NFT_NAME=           <- nft collection name
+NFT_SYMBOL=         <- nft collection symbol
 ```
 *server .env*
 ```